-Unable to print the test page from the SLED 10 SP2 using HP IJS drivers
+Unable to print the test page from the SLED 10 SP2 using HP IJS drivers iPrint Client Installation Fails

 Possible Cause: The interpreter used by these drivers cannot process the test page.

 Action: To validate your printer, print from any other application, such as any text editor.